What we know about the symptoms — and the severity — of the omicron variant

 This fits with early data from the U.K. showing that fever and cough are not as prevalent with omicron cases there and that the five top symptoms are runny nose, headache, fatigue, sneezing and sore throat.

 With omicron, the symptoms also come on more quickly once you're infected.
-Several studies have found the incubation period — the time it takes to develop symptoms after being exposed — is about three days.
-In contrast, delta took about four days and the original variant was more than five.
+Several studies have found that the incubation period — the time it takes to develop symptoms after being exposed — is about three days.
+In contrast, delta took about four days, and the original variant took more than five.

 Another difference doctors are noticing: Loss of smell and taste — considered a telltale sign of COVID-19 — is not nearly as common with omicron infections.
 And fewer patients have symptoms related to lower respiratory problems, such as shortness of breath, says Vanchiere, including older patients.